 It serves a couple of reasons, it helps retain nutrients and colour in the vegetables and it also gives you beautiful crisp vegetables ready to be added to your Thai Green Beef Curry.

-Make sure you have everything prepared before you start cooking as you will need to be quick!
-See recipe card for step by steps, a few things I want to point out though!
+Make sure you have everything ready and prepared before you start cooking your beef curry recipe, as you need to be quick!

 The remaining half can be kept in a lidded container in the fridge for up to 10 days.
 Or in the freezer for a month.
 Just defrost before you next need to use it again.